indimail/indimail-virtualdomains/.github/README-indimail.md

 Below is an example of having emails to yahoo.com throttled to no more than 50 emails per hour

 ```
+# create rate control definition file for yahoo.com which
+# caps the delivery to a max of 50 emails per hour

 $ sudo drate -d yahoo.com -r 50/3600

+# Query the rate defition for yahoo.com

 $ drate -d yahoo.com
 Conf   Rate: 50/3600 (0.0138888888)
 Email Count: 0